-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Smoking and Tobacco Use Cessation (Counseling to Stop Smoking or Tobacco Use) If you use tobacco, we cover two counseling quit attempts within a 12- month period as a preventive service.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, we cover two counseling quit attempts within a 12-month period as a preventive service.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
 30% coinsurance for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-You pay these amounts until you reach the out- of-pocket maximum.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and have a referral from the physician responsible for PAD treatment.
+You pay these amounts until you reach the out-of-pocket maximum.
+Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and have a referral from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising of a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD \$20 copayment for each Medicare-covered supervised exercise therapy (SET) visit.
-You pay these amounts until you reach the out- of-pocket maximum.
-Your provider may need to obtain prior authorization . \$50 copayment for each Medicare-covered supervised exercise therapy (SET) visit.
-You pay these amounts until you reach the out- of-pocket maximum.
+The SET program must: •Consist of sessions lasting 30-60 minutes, comprising of a therapeutic exercise-training program for PAD in patients with claudication •Be conducted in a hospital outpatient setting or a physician's office •Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD \$15 copayment for each Medicare-covered supervised exercise therapy (SET) visit.†† You pay these amounts until you reach the out-of-pocket maximum. \$50 copayment for each Medicare-covered supervised exercise therapy (SET) visit.
+You pay these amounts until you reach the out-of-pocket maximum.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

+Urgently needed services

-Urgently Needed Services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
+Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
+Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical

-Cost sharing for necessary urgently needed services furnished out-of- network is the same as for such services furnished in-network.
-Covered services include urgently needed \$40 copayment for each vis \$0 copayment for Worldwid needed services received of States.
-Please see Chapter reimbursement for worldwi You pay these amounts un pocket maximum. de coverage of urgently outside of the United 5 Section 1.1 for expense de services.
+\$40 copayment for each visit.

+\$0 copayment for worldwide coverage of urgently needed services received outside of the United States.
+Please see Chapter 5 Section 1.1 for expense reimbursement for worldwide services.